psaxcode/Getting-and-Cleaning-Data-Project/CodeBook.md

 Then the new data set is summarized and reorganized by computing the average of
 each feature for each Subject/Activity combination.
 This is contained in the
-*NewData.txt* file submitted to Github.
+*NewData.txt* file, which is in csv format.